-If the unemployment or reduction in income is long term for the person paying it, then a court is likely to grant a reduction in child support.
-You will have to prove that, and a court will be concerned that the claimed income reduction is just an attempt to lower child support.
+You should consult with an attorney to ensure that the proper steps are taken to effectuate this process.
+If a period of unemployment or reduction in income is long term for the parent paying support, then a court may grant a reduction in child support.
+The obligor (paying parent) will have to prove the circumstances, and a court will examine whether the income reduction is an attempt to lower child support or a reality for this family.
 The loss of a job will be more believable in certain industries (restaurants and bars; travel industry, etc.).

 It is not likely that a Court would increase child support payments in this scenario.
 Although the income of the parent receiving child support can be a factor in the court’s calculations of child support, it not the only factor a Court looks at and child support is calculated primarily by looking at the income of the paying parent.
 There are factors, however, that can require the Court to examine other circumstances of the family, such as proven needs of the children and the obligee’s (parent receiving support) to meet those needs, special needs of the children and several other factors.
 If you have more specific questions in regards to your case, contact an experienced lawyer today.

 Retainer fees and cost estimates cause anxiety for many family law clients.
 Most of the time, this is the fault of lawyers.
 We do things differently.
 At Walters Gilbreath, PLLC our cost structure, bi...read more

 To celebrate the one-year anniversary of our podcast, Jake & Brian sat down with Jim Piper, Of Counsel at Walters Gilbreath, to discuss how family law has changed since they started practic...read more

 Submit the form below and a member of our intake team will contact you.